White House suggests ESPN fire anchor who called Trump a 'white supremacist'

-ESPN should consider firing one of its sports anchors for her criticism of President Donald Trump, White House press secretary Sarah Huckabee Sanders said Wednesday.
+ESPN should fire one of its sports anchors for calling President Donald Trump "a white supremacist," White House press secretary Sarah Huckabee Sanders said Wednesday.

 Jemele Hill, an anchor for the network’s “SC6” program, called the president “a white supremacist who has largely surrounded himself w/ other white supremacists” in a lengthy Twitter tirade Monday night.